Early Black Detroit

 ‘In 1870, the colored schools – there were three of them were abolished.
 One was located at Macomb and Riopelle streets, another on Rowena, then Kentucky street, and the third on Fort street, between Hastings and St. Antoine.
 I was one of the pupils in 1870 who marched in a body to the Everett school in September of that year and took our places with the white pupils.
 We had our troubles and our fights, too.
 At first we were placed in separate rooms, later in the same rooms, but off on the side by ourselves.
 Today no discrimination is shown.
 The white people of Detroit have opened to us the doors of hope.
 I am happy to say that so far as Detroit is concerned, the two races understand each other.

-By 1910, the number was 5,741, and by 1920, there were 40,838 black Detroiters out of a total population of 993,678.
-It should come as no surprise that a number of problems followed the black newcomers that hailed mostly from Alabama, Georgia, Florida, and Tennessee.
-According to a pamphlet Negro New-Comers in Detroit, Michigan (1918), by sociologist George Edmund Haynes,
+By 1910, the number had reached 5,741, and by 1920, there were 40,838 black Detroiters out of a total population of 993,678.
+It's not surprising that a host of problems accompanied the influx of black newcomers, who primarily hailed from Alabama, Georgia, Florida, and Tennessee.
+According to the pamphlet "Negro New-Comers in Detroit, Michigan" (1918) by sociologist George Edmund Haynes,

 “Naturally the settlement of these Negro new-comers in this city has created far-reaching community problems.
 The problem of housing, for instance, has been greatly intensified because of the rapid increase of other elements of the city’s population.
 For many years preceding 1915, Detroit had a small Negro population.
 It consisted mainly of families of a high grade both in intelligence and well-being.
 They lived in various parts of the city, self-respecting and respected for their intelligence and moral character.
 Some of them held responsible places in the business, professional and community life of the city.